naeunoh/naeunoh.github.io/_pages/about.md

 Check out my blog for tutorials I've used and organized to study, behind-the-scenes of my work in graduate school, and personal thoughts on psychology research and interventions.

-In projects, you can find detailed information on all the projects I've done so far.
+In <a name=projects>projects</a>, you can find detailed information on all the projects I've done so far.